SABS-Group-1/pkmodelling/README.md

 ## Modelling Assumptions

-For both of the above-mentioned models, we assume that the organism can be divided in kinetically homogeneous compartments.
+For both of the above-mentioned models, we assume that the organism can be divided into kinetically homogeneous compartments.
 After the drug enters the central compartment (either by direct infusion or through the subcutaneous compartment), it is both cleared at a constant rate and diffuses into an arbitrary number of peripheral compartments.
 This is meant to model the